armalite/dbt-ai/README.md

 ### Generate Recommendations (AI)
 This feature will generate the recommendation report and also inform you about any models missing metadata

+#### Basic Usage
+The default setting is to provide basic recommendations
   1. Run the application passing in the path to your dbt project:
 ```bash
     dbt-ai -f path/to/dbt/project